VS

 When it comes to payload, Hyundai i30 a bit takes the win – 509 kg compared to 427 kg.
 That’s a difference of about 82 kg.

-Nissan Juke is the better all-rounder in this comparison.
+The Nissan Juke is narrowly ahead in the objective data comparison.

 The Hyundai i30 proves that sensible can also be stylish, offering a confident driving character wrapped in neat, modern design.
 It serves up a roomy, well-equipped cabin and composed ride that make everyday motoring feel like a clever purchase rather than a compromise.